 MarylandOregon

 Designed with nurses’ demanding schedules in mind, our program is almost entirely online and asynchronous.
 Nurses can complete courses, view lectures, and participate in online discussions from any of the 43 NLC states.
-Our program does require three clinical courses, which can be conducted in your home state and with the preceptor of your choice.
+Our program does require two clinical courses, which can be conducted in your home state and with the preceptor of your choice.
 Through our program, you can:

 • Complete coursework online while you continue to practice